 ‘A great example of out-of-the-box thinking.’
 Trouw

-Intergalactic is a site specific performance for a location in which it is performed: a black box, a white box or any other box-like interior.The performance is in dialogue with the physical and architectural space and the context it is performed in.
+Intergalactic is a site responsive performance for a location in which it is performed: a black box, a white box or any other box-like interior.The performance is in dialogue with the physical and architectural space and the context it is performed in.
 It premiered in 2013 and keeps growing, changing and developing every time we perform it anew, incorporating the memory of the previous spaces in its continuous transformation.

 This performance is part of the Intergalactic Project, which also includes A World, a manifesto in the form of an artwork by Andrea Bozic and Julia Willms and a composition for a global orchestra The Smallest Sound at the Biggest Distance by Robert Pravda.